MrClodd/MrClodd/README.md

 • Interpret use cases, functional and non-functional requirements;
 • Create and execute test cases and checklists;
 • Find functional/non-functional issues before your users find them;
+• Mask test data or generate new data based on rules tailored to each process and business;
 • Report and track issues/defects;
 • Create and update project related metrics;
 • Increase your client’s retention;